McKlay/ai-chatbot-engineering/docs/chapter7.md

 | Overlapping windows                     | Improves retrieval accuracy     | Increases storage size        |
 | Recursive splitting (based on headings) | Hierarchical context            | More complex to implement     |

 > 💡 Use a hybrid strategy: split by paragraph → add sliding window overlap of 10–20% for better semantic coverage.
+Always ensure chunks are large enough to capture context, but small enough to avoid irrelevant content.

 ---

 ## 7.3 Embedding with `text-embedding-3-small` (OpenAI)

 Once you have chunks, each is converted into an embedding—a numerical vector representing its semantic meaning.
+Embeddings allow for efficient similarity search, letting you find the most relevant information for any user query.

 ### Example Python Code (using OpenAI):